Maximize Your Air Conditioner Efficiency!

 DO – Routine Cleaning for AC Units

 Before every warm season begins, have your air conditioning system cleaned and restored by a certified professional HVAC technician.
 This can be a DIY job for homeowners that are experienced in handy work; however, it is recommended to have a professional HVAC technician accomplish this task for you.
 They retain the industry knowledge, experience, and equipment to get the job done right.
-Filters, panel doors, condenser coils, and more are all areas that require routine cleaning to promote a healthier indoor air quality and accurate unit performance for your home.
-A dirty system can reduce the indoor air quality, causing allergies, respiratory irritations, and other minor health implications.
+Filters, panel doors, condenser coils, and more are all areas that require routine cleaning to promote healthier indoor air quality and accurate unit performance for your home.
+A dirty system can reduce indoor air quality, causing allergies, respiratory irritations, and other minor health implications.
 This can lead to costly medical and pharmacy bills.

 DO – Maintain Refrigerant Levels

 Do have your system serviced annually, not only to have it cleaned but to also have your refrigerant levels checked.
-Improper refrigerant charge will damage the compressor, which is basically the heart if the air conditioner.
+An improper refrigerant charge will damage the compressor, which is basically the heart if the air conditioner.
 Without the compressor working, you have no air conditioning in hot weather.
 Before the compressor breaks down, you might notice that electricity bills will be high and the unit’s efficiency levels will be low.